jlcodingprojects/my-community-landmark/README.md

 ```
 npx create-react-app my-community-landmark
 ```
-Delete all files in the ./src directory and replace with src files from repository
+Delete all files in the ./src directory and replace with source files from repository

 Install required dependencies listed below